The Complete Guide to IFRS 16 Lease Accounting

 Initial Measurement

-At lease commencement, lessees recognise two items on the balance sheet:
+At lease commencement, lessees recognise two items on the balance sheet: a lease liability (the obligation to make future payments) and a right-of-use asset (the right to use the leased item).

 Lease Liability